ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-instrument-machine-from-MDT.md

 ### Copy needed files onto physical host

 - Copy the set of IBEX VHDs you wish to install from the share onto the `NDH` host computer, ensuring that you are copying onto a disk with a suitable amount of free space.
-- In Hyper-V manager, add the VHDs as disks for the virtual machine.
-You do not need to specify a mount point, just make the disks available.
-  * Note: if you are replacing existing disks, you **still need to delete and re-add them in Hyper-V for them to be recognised!**
 - Find the latest windows 10 ISO file from `\\isis\inst$\mdt$\dev1\MDTDeploymentShare\Boot\LiteTouchPE_x64_Hyper-V.iso` and copy this ISO onto the `NDH` machine
   * *Note: This ISO is not really a windows PE iso, it is instead an ISO which has been built by MDT.
 You cannot just use a version downloaded from microsoft.com*